Cytokeratin Fragment 21.1 is a Useful Tumor Marker in Colonic Adenocarcinoma: A Cross-sectional Study

 Abstract

-Materials and Methods: The objective of this Cross Sectional study were to find if the combination of CYFRA 21-1 and CEA is superior to CEA alone as a diagnostic marker in colonic cancer.
-From June 2016 to December 2019, 69 consecutive patients with a histologically confirmed diagnosis of colonic adenocarcinoma were included in the study.
-The serum levels of both tumour markers were analysed before starting any definite treatment.
-Sensitivity and Positive Predictive Values for both tumour markers were calculated.
-Correlation between tumour markers was tested using Pearson’s correlation.
-Correlation between TNM stage and tumour marker was tested using Spearman’s Rho test.
+Methods: This study aimed to determine if the combination of CYFRA 21.1 and CEA is superior to CEA alone as a diagnostic marker in colonic cancer.
+In this cross-sectional study from June 2016 to December 2019, 69 consecutive patients with a histologically-confirmed diagnosis of colonic adenocarcinoma were studied.
+The serum levels of both tumor markers were analyzed before starting any definite treatment.
+The sensitivity and positive predictive values for both tumor markers were calculated.
+The correlation between tumor markers was tested using Pearson’s correlation.
+The correlation between the TNM stage and tumor markers was tested using Spearman’s Rho test.

-Conclusion:.
-The combination of CYFRA 21-1 and CEA was found to be more effective in picking up cases of colonic cancer than CEA alone.
-Both CYFRA 21-1 and CEA correlated well with the stage of disease.
-A combination of these biomarkers has great potential to evolve as diagnostic aid in colonic cancer.
+Conclusion: The combination of CYFRA 21.1 and CEA was more effective in picking up cases of colonic cancer than CEA alone.
+Both CYFRA 21.1 and CEA correlated well with the stage of the disease.
+Combining these biomarkers might has great potential to evolve as a diagnostic aid in colonic cancer.

 Keywords